cortexlib/box/docs/doc_box.md

 void swap(cortex::box<T>& x, cortex::box<T>& y) noexcept;
 ```

-Uses std::swaps to swap the contents of two matrices.
+Uses std::swap to swap the contents of two matrices.

 Swaps the contents of two matrices if they are of the same type.